 Estimated Net Income in 2016: $1.3 Million

 6. Starship Entertainment

 Starship Entertainment has found their next potential big hit with their new 12-member girl group Cosmic Girls.
 Starship will look to enter the Chinese market and Cosmic Girls which consists of both Koreans and Chinese members could be their way in.
-With SISTAR on board, Starship will look to nurture their individual abilities for potential solo careers.
+With SISTAR resigned and on board, Starship will look to nurture their individual abilities for potential solo careers.
 Male group MONSTA X partnered with Cosmic Girls to form a new unit called Y TEEN.
 Y TEEN consists of 7 MONSTA X members and 7 Cosmic Girls members for a total of 14 members.
 This is Starships plan to appeal more to young girls.

 Their Christmas release of “Who Said That” was a great success and comprised of popular artists such as JungGiGo, Boyfriend’s Hyunseong, Mad Clown, MONSTA X’s Kihyun, Brother Su, and Yoo Seung Woo.
 Recently Starship Entertainment and King Kong Entertainment officially registered their merger.
 Look for more synergy between the two companies and artists moving forward in 2017.
 Starship Entertainment has SISTAR, K.Will, Boyfriend, Junggigo, Mad Clown, Yoo Seung Woo, MONSTA X, and Cosmic Girls among others, while King Kong Entertainment has Lee Kwang Soo, Lee Dong Wook, Kim Bum, Kim Ji Won, Yoo Yeon Seok, Jo Yoon Hee, and many more.
 We can’t wait to see the content generated from this partnership.